 Posted by Eric Boullenois - 04 July, 2019

-In view of the Part 1 and Part 2 of this article, should we conclude that the cracking of concrete cannot be avoided and resign ourselves to the premature aging of concrete structures?
+In view of Part 1 and Part 2 of this article, should we conclude that the cracking of concrete cannot be avoided and should resign ourselves to the premature aging of concrete structures?
 Certainly not.
 Action can be taken to prevent appearance of cracks!
 Some brief information is provided below.

 Cracks caused by deformation

 Action to prevent deformation is initiated during the design phase and the geological study.
 Cracking caused by deformation may be prevented by taking the following actions:

 - improving the humidity resistance of the binder: use of a curing product or regular watering;

 - improving the quality of the aggregates used and more intensive vibration during installation;

 - hooping of the concrete by spiral reinforcements;